Krzysztof-Bogunia/cherrypk_pixel_stacker/README.md

 [opencv](https://github.com/opencv/opencv) with Apache License 2.0.
 Used for many image processing operations including loading/saving images, alignment, calibration and undistortion

 If you are building project from source then you are also required to have Boost and Eigen packages installed because they are required by some dependencies.
-OpenMP is optional dependency that provides multithreading support.
+OpenMP is additional dependency which provides multithreading support.

 # Building from source: